pgtipping/Synthalyst/memory-bank/activeContext.md

 - Removed unused variables to address linter warnings

 This fix ensures that the PDF exports have proper formatting with clear section separation, making the training plans more professional and readable for users.

+### Enhanced PDF Formatting for Training Plan Modules (2023-06-17)

+We've further improved the PDF formatting for training plans to better handle the detailed module content and provide a more structured, professional output.
+The enhancements focus on properly parsing and displaying the specialized content found in training modules.

+Key improvements:

+- Enhanced the module content extraction regex pattern to better handle variations in the training plan format
+- Improved parsing of learning objectives with better handling of bullet points and multiline content
+- Added specialized rendering for learning objectives as a properly formatted list with bullet points
+- Enhanced content outline presentation with structured formatting and improved readability
+- Added proper headings for each subsection to improve visual hierarchy
+- Implemented better handling of nested content in module outlines
+- Fixed edge cases where certain formatting patterns weren't being properly recognized

+These enhancements provide a much more professional and structured PDF output that properly represents the hierarchical nature of training plans, making them more valuable for users to download, share, and print.